sashatanase/Resume/README.md

 - Made sure the visual result of the McDonald's an Pepsi projects are optimal, appealing and clients understand and use it often.

-- Worked on brands like - Pepsi, Lay's, PLayboy and McDonald's.
+- Worked on brands like - Pepsi, Lay's, Playboy and McDonald's.

 ![Technologies Photoshop](https://img.shields.io/badge/Technologies-Photoshop-FF69A4.svg)  ![Technologies Illustrator](https://img.shields.io/badge/Technologies-Illustrator-FF69A4.svg)